 Can employers specify a minimum number of years' experience in job advertisements?

-Employers frequently require job applicants to have a minimum number of years' experience or previous service and until recently it was relatively common to see job advertisements containing a requirement of this nature.
-However, this type of requirement is potentially indirectly age discriminatory against younger candidates, who are far less likely than older workers to have the relevant number of years of experience.
+A requirement to have a minimum number of years' experience or previous service is potentially indirectly age discriminatory against younger candidates, who are less likely than older workers to be able to meet the requirement.

 It would therefore be for the employer to justify the need for a certain number of years' experience.
 Certainly after the first few years, judging competencies by reference to years of experience is not reliable.
 This is because a great deal of experience is gained during the first few years of employment, but this then tends to "level out".
 There is, for example, probably little difference in competence between someone with, say, 10 years' experience and someone with 12 years' experience.